PhysicsRJB/ISL_R/README.md

-In this repository I'll put all excersizes from the book 'An Introduction to Statistical Learning with Applications in R'.
+In this repository I'll put all exercises from the book 'An Introduction to Statistical Learning with Applications in R'.